Solitaire Engagement Rings | 4 Key Aspects to Consider

 How thick or wide should an engagement ring be?

-The solitaire green sapphire engagement ring pictured above, has a band width of 4.5mm tapering down to 2.5mm at the back.
+The solitaire green sapphire ring shown above features a band width of 4.5mm, tapering down to 2.5mm at the back.

 Metal options | 18ct yellow, rose gold, white gold or platinum

-All engagement rings should be made with either platinum or gold no less than 18ct in purity.
+All engagement rings made at Set Together Jewellery are made with either platinum or gold no less than 18ct in purity.

 18ct gold is 75% pure gold, the added 25% is a mixture of silver, copper and other metals.